Decomposing scRNA-seq data using NMF - a demo

 seu <- AddModuleScore_UCell(seu, features = mp.genes, assay="SCT", ncores=4, name = "")

-We can now see which MPs are enriched in specific cell subtypes (cell type annotation from the original study).
+We can see how many of the programs are enriched in specific cell subtypes (cell type annotation from the original study).

 VlnPlot(seu, features=names(mp.genes), group.by = "celltype.l1",